hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 ## SOIL
 A nice element to plant SEED in.
 Freezes solid when < 0 C, above 60 C turns into CLST.
 Absorbs water to turn into MUD, if it absorbs SLTW or SWTR it might create SUGR or SALT.
-When it's cold it turns blueish.
+When it's cold it turns blueish. tmp2 is used for ant hills, if tmp2 = 1 or 2 acts like a tunnel (doesn't move, and if tmp2 = 2, slightly darker and allows particles to pass).

 ## MUD
 A liquid that creates slight negative pressure.
 Turns into BRCK above 500 C, below 0 C or above 100 C it will act solid.